 Now monitoring ChatGPT, Perplexity, Claude & Gemini

-Each platform interprets this query differently.
-Here is a summary of their responses.
+Each AI platform interprets this query differently and recommends different brands.
+Here is a side-by-side comparison of their responses.

 ChatGPT